FAQ 2 - Materials

 Can I apply ArtResin with a paint roller or an air gun?

-- Yes you can use a paint roller to spread ArtResin.
+- Yes you can use a paint roller to spread ArtResin epoxy resin, however the roller will be unusable afterward.
 An air gun is not recommended for use with resin because it will clog the passageway as it cures.
-The easiest way to apply ArtResin is by dragging the resin across the surface with an ArtResin spreader.
+The easiest way to apply ArtResin epoxy is by dragging the resin across the surface with an ArtResin spreader.